reecehoward04/Final-Project-IT1600/Step-By-Step Assembly.md

 Step 14.2: Continue your first Windows startup by signing in, setting passwords, and personal prefrences.

-Step 14.3: After a potential restart by Windows, you should be on the home desktop of your new PC.
+Step 14.3: After a few potential restart by Windows, you should be on the home desktop of your new PC.